SSWConsulting/SSW.Rules.Content/rules/linkedin-profile/rule.md

 <!--endintro-->

 1. On your profile page, click the pencil icons to edit
-2. Use the grey boxes below as a template for writing yours:
+2. Use the grey boxes below as examples to follow for your page:

 ##### Name Section